Raynel Espinal

-Raynel Joseph Espinal (born October 6, 1991) is a Dominican professional baseball pitcher for the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.
+Raynel Joseph Espinal (born October 6, 1991) is a Dominican professional baseball pitcher who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Boston Red Sox and Cincinnati Reds.
 He has also played in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.
 Listed at 6 ft 3 in and 215 lb, he throws and bats right-handed.

 Professional career

 New York Yankees

 Espinal began his professional career with the New York Yankees organization, first playing for the Dominican Summer League Yankees in 2013 and 2014.
 After not playing professionally during 2015, he played for four different Yankees farm teams during 2016, advancing to the Class A Short Season level with the Staten Island Yankees.
 In 2017, he played for three different teams and reached Double-A with the Trenton Thunder.
 Espinal then spent all of the 2018 and 2019 seasons in Triple-A with the Scranton/Wilkes-Barre RailRiders.
 With the RailRiders, he appeared in 59 total games (15 starts) allowing 64 runs in 142 innings pitched for a 4.06 earned run average (ERA).
 In July 2019, Espinal underwent Tommy John surgery.